karlitasg7/my-decoder/README.md

 Where text.txt is a file in the local computer (you can see an example in the project), so you need a file in your local to test it

 `cat test.txt | docker run --rm -i my-decoder`

+## run test
+You can execute the test with the next command

+`cargo test`